ysimp/pdl-wiki/DESIGN.md

 ## Dependencies
 There are libraries from which the project depends for its proper functioning :

-### Junit :
+### Junit
-is the Java unit test framework that allows you to make assertions
+Is the Java unit test framework that allows you to make assertions

-### Logging :
+### Logging
-consists of adding processing in the applications to allow the emission and storage of messages following events.
+Consists of adding processing in the applications to allow the emission and storage of messages following events.
 It keeps track of exceptions and executions(Stacktrace).

-### JSOUP :
+### JSOUP
 is a java library for working with real HTML.
 It provides a very convenient API for extracting and manipulating data using the best of DOM, CSS and JQuery methods.
 It serves as an HTML parser.

-### JWBF  :
+### JWBF
 The Wiki Bot Framework is a library for maintaining Wikipedia-like Wikis based on Mediawiki.
 The library provides methods for connecting, editing, and reading collections of articles to help you create your Bot Wiki project.

-### API Wikimedia :
+### API Wikimedia
-content in the JWBF, it is a web service that provides access to some features such as authentication, page operations and search.
+Content in the JWBF, it is a web service that provides access to some features such as authentication, page operations and search.
 It can provide meta-information about the wiki and the logged-in user.
-### Bliki :
+### Bliki
-the Wikipédia java API is a parsing library that converts wikitext from Wikipedia to HTML.
+The Wikipédia java API is a parsing library that converts wikitext from Wikipedia to HTML.

-### Apache MAVEN :
+### Apache MAVEN
-is a management and production automation tool for Java software projects in general.
+Is a management and production automation tool for Java software projects in general.
 It is used to automate continuous integration during software development.
 The Maven architecture is based on the POM.xml file.
 POM (Project Object Model) contains project information and configuration details used by Maven to build the project.
 It contains default values ​​for most projects.
 Examples that illustrate it include the directory building, which is in the Target;